effepivi/ICP3038/Labs/Lab-09-Video-from-a-file-or-a-webcam/README.md

 You are also expected to have completed Lab~7 already as we need to convert an image from greyscale (binary in fact) to RGB.

 ![Warning](doc/UK_traffic_sign_562.png)
 **Note for Mac users:** I had problem OpenCV from Homebrew using my Macbook Pro.
-I had to re-install it using the command line as follows:
+To enable the camera, I had to re-install it using the command line as follows:

 - **OpenCV 3.x:** `brew install opencv3 --with-ffmpeg --with-libdc1394 --with-qt5`
 - **OpenCV 4.x:** `brew install opencv4 --with-ffmpeg --with-libdc1394 --with-qt5`
+It'll take a while as OpenCV needs to be re-compiled.

 ## Video from a file